thejoshchow/carcar/README.md

 todo:

+- [ ] add page to search and show service history by vin
 - [x] adjust api delete functions so that they actually return 400 status if invalid ids

 api endpoinst accessible at http://localhost:8080